 Inclusive and Sustainable Machine Translation

 Machine translation (MT), the task of automatically translating text in one language, into text in another language using a computer system, has undergone many shifts since its inception in the late 1950s.
-The latest of which, neural machine translation (NMT), has reached unprecedented translation qualities at almost human-level performance, of course for some use-cases and under certain conditions.
+The latest of which, neural machine translation (NMT), has reached unprecedented translation qualities at almost human-level performance, of course for some uses and under certain conditions.

 dr. Dimitar Shterionov